-One of the key aspects of the development is that it is reversible and will be removed from the site at the end of its life.
-The planning permission granted by West Sussex Council is temporary, and the planning conditions include the requirement to remove all equipment from the site after 25 years, as well as the requirement to build up a decommissioning fund from the scheme’s revenues to pay for it.
-When the solar scheme is decommissioned, the piles can be easily removed from the ground allowing the site to return to its current form, if desired.
+One of the key aspects of the development is that it is reversible and will be removed from the site at the end of its 25-year life.
+When the solar scheme is decommissioned, the piles can be easily removed from the ground allowing the site to return to its previous form, if desired.
 Its agricultural value and potential will not have been diminished as a result of its use as a solar farm, and its biodiversity and habitat richness will have been enhanced.

 ¹ Estimate based on most recent statistics from the Department of Energy and Climate Change showing that annual UK average domestic household consumption is 4.170 kWh